emmahoggett/Error_class_lenstronomy/README.md

 The yaml files are build according to the [DeepLenstronomy Configuration Files](https://deepskies.github.io/deeplenstronomy/Notebooks/ConfigFiles.html) instructions.
 Three examples are available in the section `deeplens/data/configFile/`.

 ### Additional content
-The `datanalysis.ipynb` and `datanalysis_chi2.py` are a notebook that contains some basic observations over the generated residuals and images.
+The `datanalysis.ipynb` and `datanalysis_chi2.ipynb` are a notebook that contains some basic observations over the generated residuals and images.
 The first one have no consideration of noise-like and error-obvious maps, while the second take those considerations into account.
-The folder `Papers` contains scientific papers that inspired our project.
+The notebook `optimizer.ipynb` contain the code that performed the analysis over optimizers, while `ratio_percent_baseline.py` study the effect on imbalance and percentage errors.

 ### Documentation
 Papers used for the project are contained in the folder `Papers/`.
 This folder also contain the report for this project.